 Premier Annual Passholders get FREE preferred self-parking and FREE valet parking (except on holidays & special events) at the theme parks every day.

 Guests staying at Universal’s hotels receive special theme park privileges.
-Guests of all four hotels, including the new Cabana Bay, get early entry to the Wizarding World of Harry Potter (though in the off-season sometimes only one park is opened early each day).
+Guests of all four hotels, including the new Cabana Bay Beach Resort, get early entry to the Wizarding World of Harry Potter (though in the off-season sometimes only one park is opened early each day).
 Guests of the deluxe hotels (Royal Pacific Resort, Hard Rock Hotel and Portofino Bay Hotel) receive Universal Express Ride Access at both Universal Orlando theme parks, which is a fantastic benefit allows you to show your room key at the most popular attractions and use the Express entrance, which allows you to wait in special, shorter ride lines.
 In our opinion, the Universal Express Ride Access feature alone is worth the extra cost of staying in one of the deluxe Universal hotels, because it allows you to get a lot more access to the attractions in a lot less time.

 Guests at all Universal resorts get free transportation by boat, tram, and/or bus to and from the theme parks and CityWalk, package delivery to their hotel room and use of their hotel room key card to charge purchases.
 Guests at deluxe Universal resorts also get priority seating at select Universal Orlando restaurants.